Edy-Blau/Machine-Learning-Portfolio-Projects/Regression/README.md

 The projects in this folder are:
 - ### __Boston Housing Predictions__:

-  A comparative analysis between `Simple Linear Regression (SLR)`, `Multivariate Linear Regression (MLR)` and `Multivariate Polynomial Regression (MPR)` for predicting house prices using the Boston Housing Dataset.
+  A comparative analysis between `Simple Linear Regression (SLR)`, `Multivariate Linear Regression (MLR)` and `Multivariate Polynomial Regression (MPR)` for predicting house prices using the Boston Housing dataset.

 - ### __Canada CO2 Emissions__: